Frederick J. Bancroft: Civil War

-Bancroft had a number of assignments from the spring of 1862, when the regiments left the camp, until the following springs when he outfitted a hospital at Fort Delaware for confederate prisoners.
+Bancroft had a number of assignments from the spring of 1862, when the regiments left the camp, until the following year when he outfitted a hospital at Fort Delaware for Confederate prisoners.
 He became Post Surgeon for Fortress Monroe, Virginia, from June 1863 to December 1865.
 While there Bancroft was assigned to review operations of all nearby hospitals by the Secretary of War.
-He treated Jefferson Davis until the Confederate President learned that he was from New England.
-Thereafter, he was treated by a physician who supported the southern cause.
+He treated Jefferson Davis, the former Confederate President who was held prisoner at Fortress Monroe after the end of the Civil war, until Davis learned that Bancroft was from New England and requested a different physician.